gewethor/CYBR-8420-GroupProject/Project_Proposal.md

 # Project Proposal

 ## Project Description of Graylog:
+  Graylog is an open source log management platform capable of handing a wide variety of log management-based tasks.
+Graylog is able to collect and process logs, wire data, and event data from any source.
+It is capable of allowing users to search through and analyze log data in a web interface designed for users.
+Trigger actions can be set using the web interface for users to be alerted for security issues or performance degradations.

+#### System Architecture
+  Graylog is reliant on three main components: Graylog, MongoDB, and ElasticSearch.
-  Graylog is an open source log management platform based on Elasticsearch, Java, and MongoDB.
+  * **ElasticSearch** is utilized for log management and provides full-text searching capabilities.
+  * **MongoDB** is utilized for storing meta information and configuration data.
+  * **Graylog**, as discussed above, provides log management solutions.
+Graylog's servers act as log parsers, processes messages, and communicates with non-server components.
+The web interface provides the user interface for analyzing and managing the logs.

   ![Graylog Architecture](http://docs.graylog.org/en/2.3/_images/architec_small_setup.png)

+#### Languages
  While about 80% of the project is java based, the following is a breakdown of the additional languages used within the Graylog platform.

   * Javascript - 15%
   * XML - 1.5%